thiblahute/meson-website/Reference-manual.md

 ### run_target ###

-This function creates a new top level target that runs the command specified by positional arguments.
-The script is run from an unspecified directory, and Meson will set three environment variables `MESON_SOURCE_ROOT`, `MESON_BUILD_ROOT` and `MESON_SUBDIR` that specify the source directory, build directory and subdirectory the target was defined in, respectively.
+This function creates a new top level target that runs the command specified.
+The script is run from an *unspecified* directory, and Meson will set three environment variables `MESON_SOURCE_ROOT`, `MESON_BUILD_ROOT` and `MESON_SUBDIR` that specify the source directory, build directory and subdirectory the target was defined in, respectively.

+ - `command` is an array of the command to run, each item may be a string or a target
+ - `depends` is a list of targets that this target depend on but which are not listed in the command array (because, for example, the script does file globbing internally)

 ### set_variable ###